bukalapak/snowboard/README.md

 Our friendly username is {{.official.username}}.
 ```

-Multiple seeds are also supported.
+It also supports multiple seeds.

 ## Auto-regeneration